Scholar Support Hub

 Persistent Unresponsiveness

-Lorem ipsum dolor sit amet.
-If your supervisor has failed to respond to documented communication for more than one month without explanation, formal escalation is appropriate.
+If your supervisor has failed to respond to documented communication for more than one month without any explanation or alternative arrangement, formal escalation to the Graduate School is appropriate and necessary.

 Bullying or Harassment

-Donec facilisis tortor.
-Any instance of intimidation, humiliation, or discriminatory treatment should be reported immediately to your institution's HR or student support service.
+Any instance of intimidation, public humiliation, discriminatory treatment, or personal boundary violations must be reported immediately to your institution's HR department or student wellbeing service do not attempt to resolve this informally.

 Research Misconduct Pressure